oktaytuncay/Kubernetes/kubernetes.md

 ![pic15](images/15.png)

 We had three nodes running some workloads.
 We do not have any taints or tolerations at this point.
-So they are schedued this way.
+So they are scheduled this way.

-After scheduled, we then decide to dedicate Node 1 for a special application and as such we taint the node with the application name and add a toleration to the pod that belongs to the application, which happens to be pod D in this case.
+After scheduling, we then decide to dedicate Node 1 for a special application and as such, we taint the node with the application name and add toleration to the pod that belongs to the application, which happens to be pod D in this case.

 While tainting the node we set to taint effect to NoExecute.
 And as such once the taint on the node takes effect it evicts pod C from the node.
 Which simply means that the pod is killed.

-The pod D continues to run on the node as it has a toleration to the taint blue.
+The pod D continues to run on the node as it has toleration to the taint blue.

 Remember taints and tolerations are only meant to restrict nodes from excepting certain pods.
 In this case Node 1 can only accept pod D but id does not guarantee that pod D will always be placed on Node 1 since there are no taints or restrictions applied on the other two nodes.

-So remember taints and tolerations does not tell the pod to got to a particular node.
-Instead it tells the node to only accept pods with certain tolerations.
+So remember taints and tolerations do not tell the pod to get to a particular node.
+Instead, it tells the node to only accept pods with certain tolerations.

 If the requirement is to restrict a pod to certain nodes, this can be achieved with `node affinity`.